Access ACT Government information

 You will not be charged if:

-- your request is for personal information
+- your request is for your personal information

 - the information was previously publicly available